ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 - [🔷 Action on Objectives Phase Step 5](#-action-on-objectives-phase-step-5)
 - [🔷 Action on Objectives Phase Findings & Analysis](#-action-on-objectives-phase-findings--analysis)
 -->

+*Goal:* Identify how web content was modified and how the defacement was delivered.

 The goal of this phase was to determine how the malicious actor defaced the company’s public website, which is a clear indicator of the **Actions on Objectives** stage of the Cyber Kill Chain.